+35725368683

 Our crypto asset team

-Our dedicated team of professional lawyers and financial advisors will happily provide services and advice regarding CASPs.
+Our dedicated team of professional lawyers and financial advisors will happily provide services and advice regarding obtaining crypto licenses CASPs.
 We aim to deliver tailor-made solutions to ensure the success of your CASP application.

-Due to the licensing process's specific nature, hiring experienced and professional consultants is crucial.
+The licensing process's specific nature makes hiring experienced and professional consultants crucial.
 When CySEC rejects an application, the appeal can take up to two years.
 In the meantime, the company’s shareholder(s) cannot operate anywhere within the EEA.

 Our step-by-step services